 Pregnancy and Your Period

 It’s understandable that you might have assumed a lack of a menstrual cycle meant you couldn’t get pregnant.
-But even if you’ve yet to experience your first period, pregnancy is still possible because it’s typically related to ovulation.
-Even if you’re not menstruating, you may still be ovulating.
+But even if you’ve yet to experience a period or haven’t had a period in a while, pregnancy is still possible if you’re experiencing ovulation.
+Even if you’re not menstruating, it’s possible that you may still be ovulating (Cleveland Clinic).
 Therefore, you may want to be careful when engaging in sexual intercourse.

-At the start of each cycle, your ovaries receive a signal from specific hormones in your body that tells them to develop an egg.
+At the start of each cycle, your ovaries receive a signal from specific hormones in your body that tell them to develop an egg.
 Contained within a follicle, the egg grows after being stimulated by your hormones.
-This process typically lasts for 12 to 14 days.
-Once the follicle bursts open, the egg is released from the ovary, and it generally lives for 12 to 24 hours.
+Once the follicle bursts open around day 14, the egg is released from the ovary, and it generally lives for 12 to 24 hours (Cleveland Clinic).

-While the egg has a short lifespan, sperm can survive inside of your reproductive system for five days.
-And if it has the chance to fertilize an egg, you may become pregnant.
-Since you are not having a period, you may not be ovulating regularly.
-But this doesn’t necessarily mean you cannot ovulate.
+While the egg has a short lifespan, sperm can survive inside of your reproductive system for several days.
+If it has the chance to fertilize an egg, you may become pregnant.
+If you’re not having a period, you may not be ovulating regularly.
+But this doesn’t necessarily mean you cannot ovulate (Cleveland Clinic).
 Menstruation typically marks the end of a cycle.
 Without your period, it can be difficult to determine when ovulation is occurring.

 What to Do If You Suspect You’re Pregnant

-Since your period is not something you’ve had before, you may be uncertain if you’re pregnant or not.
+If you’ve never had your period before or haven’t had it in a while, you may be uncertain if you’re pregnant or not.
 To confirm your condition, you may want to take a pregnancy test through a doctor or a first-step options clinic.
 Once you’ve begun to consult with a professional resource, you can begin asking questions about your options of abortion, adoption, and parenting.
-And you can see what steps you may need to take before you follow through with one of your decisions.
+And you can see what steps you may need to take before you follow through with a decision.

-If it’s early in your pregnancy, gestational age can be hard to track.
-You may think you’re 6 weeks pregnant, but it actually turns out you’re 8 weeks.
-How far along you are is often relevant to your decision to continue the pregnancy or not.
-The pregnancy’s age usually determines whether or not you will have to undergo or surgical or non-surgical abortion.
+Gestational age can be hard to track, especially if you’re early on in the pregnancy or you don’t have regular menstrual cycles.
+You may think you’re further along or earlier on than you actually are.
+How far along you are may be relevant to your decision to continue the pregnancy or not.
+The pregnancy’s age will determine whether or not you’re eligible for the abortion pill.
 There’s also the possibility of risks early in pregnancy.
 An ultrasound exam can help you learn more about these possibilities.
+At Avenue Women’s Center, we provide limited medical ultrasounds at no cost, so you can access this highly relevant information.

 Next Steps with A Possible Pregnancy

-This may seem like a lot to take in, but try to remember you have plenty of time.
-There’s no need to rush yourself.
-It may be of benefit to you if you focus on accomplishing each step one at a time.
+This may seem like a lot to take in, but most women discover they’re pregnant while they still have time to make their decision.
+It’s important not to rush yourself.
+It may be beneficial to focus on accomplishing one step at a time.
 No matter what choice you make, it’s likely to have a big impact on your life.
 And there’s nothing wrong with spending a few days or weeks thoroughly considering all of your options.

-Have you recently found yourself surprised at the news of an unexpected pregnancy, or are you concerned you may be experiencing one?
+Have you recently found yourself surprised by the news of an unexpected pregnancy, or are you concerned you may be experiencing one?
 Avenue Women’s Center is here to work with you by providing you with free services and confidential support.
-By offering limited medical services and in-depth information regarding your pregnancy options, we can assist you in taking the next steps of your pregnancy decision.
+By offering limited medical services and in-depth information regarding your pregnancy options, we can assist you in taking the next steps toward your best pregnancy decision.

 Reach out today to have your unexpected pregnancy questions answered by our expert staff!